Electromagnetic metasurface: Applications

-In addition, metasurfaces are also applied in electromagnetic absorbers, polarization converters, and spectrum filters.
-Metasurface-empowered novel bioimaging and biosensing devices have also emerged and reported recently.
+In addition, metasurfaces are also applied in electromagnetic absorbers, polarization converters, polarimeters, and spectrum filters.
+Metasurface-empowered novel bioimaging and biosensing devices have also emerged and been reported recently.
 For many optically based bioimaging devices, their bulk footprint and heavy physical weight have limited their usage in clinical settings.

 Simulation

+Various methods are available for simulating the interaction of electromagnetic waves on metasurfaces, and to enable their design, such as finite-difference time-domain (FDTD), finite-element methods (FEM) and rigorous coupled-wave analysis (RCWA).

-To analyze such planar optical metasurfaces efficiently, prism-based algorithms allow for triangular prismatic space discretization, which is optimal for planar geometries.
-The prism-based algorithm has fewer elements than conventional tetrahedral methods, which in turn brings higher computational efficiency.
+For planar optical metasurfaces, prism-based algorithms allow for triangular prismatic space discretization, which is optimal for planar geometries.
+The prism-based algorithm has fewer elements than conventional tetrahedral methods, bringing higher computational efficiency.
 A simulation toolkit has been released online, enabling users to efficiently analyze metasurfaces with customized pixel patterns.

 Optical characterization

-Characterizing metasurfaces in the optical domain requires advanced imaging methods, since the involved optical properties often include both phase and polarization properties.
-Recent works suggest that vectorial ptychography, a recently developed computational imaging method, appears very relevant.
-It combines the Jones matrix mapping, together with a microscopic lateral resolution, even on large specimens.
+Characterizing metasurfaces in the optical domain requires advanced imaging methods since the involved optical properties often include both phase and polarization properties.
+Recent works suggest that vectorial ptychography, a recently developed computational imaging method, can be of relevance.
+It combines the Jones matrix mapping with a microscopic lateral resolution, even on large specimens.